DanKru44/pongwars_Cpp_Copperspice/README.md

 The Copperspice Pre-Compiled Library i added are for this Version of Ubuntu.
 I do not know if it works on other Versions.

-I wrote the Code in the Texteditor [LunarVim](https://www.lunarvim.org/).
+I wrote the Code inside the  Texteditor [LunarVim](https://www.lunarvim.org/).

 ## Compilation